canonical/k8s-snap/docs/src/snap/howto/networking/alternative-cni.md

 # How to use an alternative CNI

-While {{product}} ships with a default CNI that we guarantee is compatible with our distribution, you may want to use a different CNI plugin for your specific networking requirements.
+While {{product}} ships with a default [Container Network Interface] (CNI) that we guarantee is compatible with our distribution, you may want to use a different CNI plugin for your specific networking requirements.
 This guide explains how to safely replace the default CNI with an alternative solution.

 ## What you'll need